Workweek and weekend: Netherlands

+North Macedonia

+In North Macedonia the standard working week is Monday to Friday (40 hours per week).
+Shops and private businesses are almost always open in Saturday, but with shorter working hours.
+Sunday is officially by law not working day, but some exceptions are made, some shops are open, malls are working and the establishment in the malls.
+The worker who works in Sunday has the right to at least 50% pay for every hour spent on the job and using free day in the next 7 days.

 Poland

 The working week is Monday to Friday; 8 hours per day, 40 hours in total per week.
-Large malls are open on Saturdays; many small shops are also opened on Sundays (e.g. Żabka).
+Large malls are open on Saturdays; many small shops are also opened on Sundays.
 The first Sunday in which trading was banned was 11 March 2018.
 After that date all malls and shops were only allowed to trade on the first and last Sunday of each month.
 In 2019, additional restrictions limited trading to the last Sunday of every month.
-Then, in 2020, trading was prohibited on all but Sundays each year, including those leading up to Christmas and Easter.
+Then, in 2020, trading was prohibited on all Sundays each year, including those leading up to Christmas and Easter.

 Bakeries, confectioners, petrol stations, florists, post offices, train stations and airports will be exempt from the ban.
 Owners will be able to open their shops as long as they serve customers themselves.

 Anyone infringing the new rules faces a fine of up to PLN 100,000 (EUR 23,900; USD 29,250).
 Repeat offenders may face a prison sentence.